-Act, and there are numerous sections we have listed including the revisions required.
+listed, including the revisions required.
 These must all be recognized that Inuktitut is necessary and to strengthen the Act to fully recognize Inuktitut and to ensure it remains strong.

 This should apply to all written documents of the Legislative Assembly, as well as having Inuktitut on equal footing and standing within the legislation to apply to any new regulations in your publications called (interpretation ends) the Nunavut Gazette (interpretation) and to all courts, tribunals.